 --cap-drop=ALL --read-only --security-opt no-new-privileges:true \

-Create this docker-compose.yml file and enter these details:
+Create the file docker-compose.yml and type these information:

 ---